 Reasons to Consider a Cell Tower Lease Buyout

 Of course, there are reasons why you might want to sell the remaining portions of your lease to a company that specializes in this type of transaction:

 - First and foremost is the opportunity to get cash out of your asset.
 These companies often offer a sizable payment when your own financial institution would not.
 Landowners attempting to borrow against cell site leases often discover that banks do not loan against them because of the 90-day termination rights common in most cell site leases.
 Purchasing companies can reduce the risk that any one lease will be terminated whereas you cannot.

 - Second, the "offer you can't refuse" might just be one that's too good to pass up.
-It depends on the location of the site and the company purchasing the lease rights.
+It depends on the location of the cell site and the company purchasing the lease rights.
 The only way to determine which situation you're facing is with an expert review.

 - Third, in certain situations where you are facing possible cell site lease termination due to the Verizon/Alltel merger or the Nextel/Sprint merger, the sale for a lump sum may very well eliminate the risk that those companies will terminate the cell site leases.
 We'll help you gauge that risk and determine if the sale is right for you.